 Although LBPGP is a common presentation in pregnancy and featured in the most frequently treated conditions treated (77 [88.5%]), only 13 practitioners (14.9%) estimated they treated more than 11 women in the past year.
 This is surprisingly given that LBPGP is estimated to effect up to two thirds of pregnant women and that there is promising evidence for the use of acupuncture in pregnancy related pelvic pain over usual care (Liddle 2015).
 With an interest amongst physiotherapists in using acupuncture to treat LBPGP (Bishop et al 2015; McDowell et al 2019) and with observational studies indicating women perceive positive clinical benefits from treatment (Betts et al 2016; Soliday & Betts 2018) this may be an important area for acupuncturists to promote as part of their clinical practice.

 It was interesting that in this survey the majority of referrals from medical health professions were for pregnancy related treatment.
-This acceptance of acupuncture by medical health professionals for treatment in pregnancy is mirrored in the author (DB) experience in New Zealand, where midwives can practice acupuncture, hospital guidelines include the use of acupuncture in pregnancy and maternity acupuncture services are advertised on a hospital website.
+This acceptance of acupuncture by medical health professionals for treatment in pregnancy is mirrored in the author’s (DB) experience in New Zealand, where midwives can practice acupuncture, hospital guidelines include the use of acupuncture in pregnancy and maternity acupuncture services are advertised on a hospital website.
 Many practitioners practice in isolation and have a focus on individualise clinical practice.
 It may be that by belonging to a group such as ACT would assist practitioners to expand their networks and promote acupuncture an a non -pharmacologic treatment during pregnancy with interested medical colleagues.

 Limitations